Viral Hepatitis

 Hepatitis C

-The acute illness is frequently very mild.
-However, many people fail to clear the virus, such that about 70 percent become chronically infected.
-An estimated 4 million Americans have hepatitis C, many of whom are unaware of their condition.
+The acute phase of hepatitis C illness is often very mild.
+Many people fail to clear the virus, however, and about 70% become chronically infected, with or without symptoms.
+An estimated 4 million Americans have hepatitis C — and many of them don't know it.

 Awards & recognition